Life in the Netherlands and the US: what stands out?

 School and early development

-Academics has always been a point of departure between American and Dutch culture.
+Academics have always been a point of departure between American and Dutch culture.

-In the States, the average high school graduating class (traditionally, ninth through twelfth grade) has been over 700 students since the 1999-2000 academic year — a number so staggering that the average European student or graduate couldn’t, and shouldn’t, hope to relate to.
+In the States, the average high school graduating class (ninth through twelfth grade) has consisted of over 700 students since the 1999 academic year — a number so staggering, most European students couldn’t, and shouldn’t, relate. 😳

 READ MORE | 4 reasons why Dutch kids are happier than American kids